Cliffhangers!

 International Society for Peace is a fictional organization.

-The scene at 39:32 in the episode opens with an image of the
+The scene at 39:32 in the episode opens with the famous Christ

-as a shorthand method of informing the audience that the scene is set
+method of informing the audience that the scene is set in Rio.

 This week's cliffhanger: Susan is knocked into a foundry

-cauldron with molten lead about to pour down onto her!
+cauldron with molten lead about to pour down on her!

 Back to